 735. REPORTS ON BILLS SUBJECT TO INCLUSION IN THE BUDGET AND FINANCIAL PLAN.

-The Budget Director shall circulate and post on the Council website quarterly reports in accordance with Rule 283(b) no later than 15 days after the end of each quarter, identifying the bills adopted by the Council that reference the bills are subject to inclusion in the budget and financial plan or subject to appropriations.
+The Budget Director shall circulate and publish quarterly reports in accordance with Rule 283(b) no later than 15 days after the end of each quarter, identifying the bills adopted by the Council that are subject to inclusion in the budget and financial plan or subject to appropriation.

-736. REPEAL OF LAWS SUBJECT TO APPROPRIATIONS.
+736. REPEAL OF LAWS SUBJECT TO APPROPRIATION.

 (a) A law, or provision of a law, that will be applicable subject to inclusion in a budget and financial plan that remains unfunded for 2 fiscal years shall be subject to repeal in the Budget Support Act on the third fiscal year following its enactment.